CigarsSmoker/Clone/The-popup-panel.md

 ![b](https://user-images.githubusercontent.com/585534/33212262-36b6cc32-d0f0-11e7-833c-ea316995a9a4.png)

-Given a rule `source destination type action`, a destination row controls the `destination` part of that rule.
+Given a rule `source destination type action`, the destination row controls the `destination` part of that rule, and the `type` is set to `*` -- meaning "all resources" from that destination will be affected by the rule.